RavenousLegs

 Ruins engulfed by trees in Ross Island, Andaman and Nicobar

-The island looks prettier with the wildlife moving around freely.
-The peacocks walked with pride against the ruins
+The island appears more captivating when the wildlife roams freely.
+The peacocks strut confidently against the ruins.

 Peacocks and Ruins engulfed by trees in Ross Island, Andaman and Nicobar